 The Senior Clerk will take positive steps to help the person in this regard.
-These include (where requested) the arrangement of a meeting (in addition to the KIT days referred to above) shortly before the person returns, to discuss the development of the person's practice in the period following the return.
+These include (where requested) the arrangement of a meeting (in addition to the KIT days referred to above) shortly before the person returns, to discuss the development of the person's practice in the period following the return, and offering to hold discussions with such a member at monthly intervals for 3 months from return, then every 2 months for the remainder of the first year of return.